 Often times, eCommerce website headers are neglected.
-Most eCommerce website owners and marketers spend more time on product page and checkout pages.
-But you should also look into your global elements like headers which is the first thing a potential customer sees when they land on to your website.
+Most eCommerce website owners and marketers spend more time on product pages and checkout pages.
+But you should also look into global elements like headers, the first thing potential customers see when they land on to your website.
 This is even more important because according to Statista, eCommerce sales is projected to exceed $2.3 billion US dollars by 2018.

 However, the purpose of having a well-designed website header is to engage your customers and give them a reason to buy from you.
 Whether you’re going to use paid advertising, mobile marketing, or blogging, your website MUST be ready for customers.

 If you’re still wondering how a well-designed header can improve your sales, let’s briefly consider 4 simple ways:

 A unique header can improve your website responsiveness, and aid consumers in navigating your eCommerce web pages easily.

 If consumers are unable to navigate your website, it can cause them to switch brands.
 This data found that 90% of website users leave due to poor navigation.

 Website navigation is like a road sign.
 If it’s not clear, you might miss your route and waste both time and money.

 This is exactly what happens when your customer visits your eCommerce website and finds it daunting to get the information or product they want to buy.